sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: January 20, 2017 Friday

+**Today's Progress**:  Worked on FCC Wikipedia Viewer app.
+HTML and CSS files are done.
+Made a successful API call to Wikipedia.
+Now, I need to display the result in a formatted way on the page

+**Thoughts**  This is very time consuming… Hopeful worth it one day!

 ### Day 17: January 19, 2017 Thursday

 **Today's Progress**:  Started with Back End part of the Web Developer Bootcamp course at Udemy.
 Wrote my first Express app.
 It’s very small, just a baby steps… Learning fundamental first before understanding and writing complex codes.